What is SDA?

 The NDIS has been established to provide reasonable and necessary supports to people with a permanent and significant disability.
 This means the NDIS can pay for supports that are related to your disability including, where necessary, support related to your accommodation.

 As an NDIS participant you will go through a planning process in which you meet with an NDIS representative to have a conversation about your current situation and supports.
-If required, this will include conversations about your need for SDA.
-This process may lead to an assessment of your need for SDA.
+If required, this will include conversations about your need for SDA, through completing the NDIS Home and Living Form.